im0e/aliens/README.md

-# demo-repo
+# Aliens

-write any thing describe the content of the repo *optional
+  THE original work of [PlanetOftheWeb](https://github.com/planetoftheweb) in this repo [demo-solidjs](https://github.com/planetoftheweb/demo-solidjs)